-An easy recipe for healthy gluten-free paleo brownies.
-These fudgy brownies are made with coconut flour and cocoa powder and sweetened with maple syrup.
+An easy recipe for coconut flour brownies.
+These fudgy brownies are made with cocoa powder and sweetened with maple syrup.

 Substituting coconut flour for wheat flour

 Coconut flour is very absorbent and can render baked goods extremely dry.
 Generally, a recipe needs 1/4 cup of added liquid for each 1/4 cup of coconut flour used.

 So the addition of a liquid sweetener – maple syrup in the case of these coconut flour brownies – is important not just as an arguably healthier replacement to refined white sugar, but also to counteract the drying effects of the coconut flour.

 These are not very sweet

 These brownies are not very sweet.
 They will taste great if you like extra dark chocolate such as Lindt 85% or 90% cacao.
 But if you like your desserts sweeter than this, then it’s possible that this recipe isn’t a good fit for you.

 This is an easy recipe that comes together quickly.
 As always with brownies (or any chocolate baked good, really), make sure you don’t overbake the batter.